neil2468/neil2468/README.md

 ### Hello there :wave:

-I'm looking for Remote work in Rust and Systems/Backend programming, mid-senior level, full or part-time.
+I'm looking for Remote work in Rust and Systems/Backend programming, mid to senior level, full or part-time.
 For the past year I've been developing my Rust skills by contributing publicly here on GitHub.

 My LinkedIn profile is [here](https://www.linkedin.com/in/neil-singh-067230262).